 Dermal fillers: These are injected into the treatment areas to give fullness and fill the creases.
 Autologous fat, collagen, hyaluronic acid, calcium hydroxylapatite, poly-lactic acid or polymethylmethacrylate can be used as dermal fillers for a nonsurgical facelift.
 Anti-wrinkle treatment given along with dermal filler treatment enhances the results of the non-surgical facelift.

 Skin resurfacing: This approach involves using laser, intense pulsed light, dermabrasion or chemicals to induce injury to different layers of the skin which leads to the formation of newer, healthier, younger, tighter, smoother and more radiant skin as it heals.

 - Chemical peel and dermabrasion involves injury to the epidermis or outermost layer of the skin which on healing creates new smoother skin.

 - Laser or intense pulsed light is used to produce heat in the dermis (the layer below the epidermis) causing damage leaving the outermost epidermis untouched.
 This damage induces the production of more collagen in the dermal layer rejuvenating the skin.

 Results of the nonsurgical facelift are temporary and last for 6 months to one year.
 The procedure need to be repeated to maintain the effect.
 It is a good alternative to a surgical facelift procedure until the removal of the loose facial skin becomes necessary to have a younger look.
-Your cosmetic surgeon will assess your case individually and suggest one or a combination of procedures to achieve the desired results.
+Your Cosmetic Surgery Practitioner will assess your case individually and suggest one or a combination of procedures to achieve the desired results.